 - Fix leaky pipes, sinks, appliances, and bathroom fixtures so they don’t drip water.

 Be Mr. or Ms. Fix-It

 Remember when you said you’d repair that hole in the wall or door?
 It’s time to make good on that promise.
-A tiny hole or rip is an open invitation for pests of all shapes and sizes to come strolling in.
+(Ugh, we know, we know.)

 - Patch or replace holes in screens and walls, especially around windows and doors.

 - Get out the caulking gun and seal up cracks and openings around baseboards, windows, and pipes.
 You should be caulkin’ so much they start to call you Macauley.
 That’ll show those home invaders!